taufik-nurrohman/minify/README.md

 ### Using File

-Require the files in your application:
+Require the `index.php` file in your application:

 ~~~ php
 <?php